API Security

 Using API dashboards and logs to track usage

 If you're trying to stay ahead of rate limits, your dashboard is the first place to look.
 It tells you how near you are to reaching your limit and which sources are sending the traffic.
-Whereas, logs help you go beyond these analytics and show the exact timestamps, endpoints, and users behind each request.
+In contrast, logs help you go beyond these analytics and show the exact timestamps, endpoints, and users behind each request.
 And, this kind of visibility allows you to spot patterns, identify spikes, and make changes to optimize API request limits.

 How to fix an API rate limit exceeded error